joleys/niko-home-control-II/README.md

 * **EcoSave Switch**, marks if the EcoSave mode is active.
 When active the program keeps going, but the setpointtemperature is altered (+3 when cooling, -3 when heating).

+### NHC Mood Action

+This action is exposed as a button.

+#### Entities

+It has some extra entities that can be used in automations:

+* **Basic State Binary Sensor**, is on according to the state of all assigned players as configured for that action.
+* **Mood Active Binary Sensor**, is on upon activation of the action.
+It is off when one of the assigned participant in the action had a state change.

 ### NHC Motor Action

 This is exposed as a cover entity.